Hirak010/Self-Driving-Car-Simulation/README.md

 Self Driving Car
 ==============================

-Used Udacity's car simulator to drive a car autonomously and training the model using Nvidia's self driving car model.
+Used Udacity's car simulator to drive a car autonomously and trained the model using Nvidia's self-driving car model.
+Used various data augmentation techniques to increase the size and variety of data for training the model.
+The model scoring metrics were pretty good with loss and val-loss being 0.0450 and 0.0334.

 # Download this Udacity's Self-Driving Car Simulator: